 Afterward, they must issue a report describing any potential issues and the steps your business will take to address them.

-Effective dates for this rule are based on your gross annual revenue:
+The deadline for submitting your first certification to CalPrivacy is based on your gross annual revenue:

 - Over USD 100 million: April 1, 2028